 Having refined your customer persona, you can now tailor your marketing messages so they speak in a voice your customer can relate to and reflects their desires or concerns.

-Having a persona also makes it easier to market your business around your customer and what they really want – not what you think they want – with the ability to make decisions relating to:
+Having a persona also makes it easier to market your business around your customer and what they want – not what you think they want – and make decisions about:

 - how and where to advertise